 Under the dynamic leadership of President Freeman A. Hrabowski, III, UMBC has become a powerhouse in higher education and has gained a national reputation as one of the nation’s premier universities.
-The University is honoring the 20th anniversary of his presidency this year, and hundreds of supporters and friends, faculty and staff, students and alums recently gathered for a Celebration of Leadership + Innovation.
+The University honored the 20th anniversary of his presidency in 2012, and hundreds of supporters and friends, faculty and staff, students and alums gathered for a Celebration of Leadership + Innovation.

 The outpouring of support from people across the state and nation recognizes the tremendous contributions the entire UMBC community has made to the social fabric of the region, to Maryland’s economy and to public education nationwide.
 The enthusiasm is palpable for the model UMBC has created for excellence in teaching across the disciplines.
 That work continues with the launch of the Hrabowski Fund for Innovation.